aregsar/aregsarblog/blog/2020/how-laravel-facades-work-under-the-hood/index.md

 }
 ```

+As we detailed in the previous section the `__callStatic` method is called when we call the `Request::flush()` method.
+When this method is called the action method name `flush` is passed to it as the first parameter.
+If the flush method had parameters, then those parameters would have been passed as the second parameter of the  `__callStatic` method.
+But in this case the second parameter will be null or empty.

+The `__callStatic` method first calls the `static::getFacadeRoot()` method of the base facade class to resolve the instance of the actual `Request` service class that implements the `flush` method.

+Then once it has the instance, it calls the `flush` method on the instance by calling `$instance->$method(...$args)` which uses the method parameter `$method` to call the `flush` method passing in any argument if they exist by passing in the `$args` parameter passed to `__callStatic`.

+## How getFacadeRoot resolves the service class

+When the `__callStatic` method calls the `static::getFacadeRoot()` the `Request` service class is resolved.
+The way that happens is described below:

-The base Facade class has a default implementation of `protected static function getFacadeAccessor()` method that is overriden by every facade class that extends it.
+The base Facade class has a default implementation of `protected static function getFacadeAccessor()` method that is overridden by every facade class that extends it.

-The Request facade overrides this method that simply return the string `request`.
+The `Request` facade overrides this method that simply return the string `request`.
 This string is that same as the string used to register an alias for the Request service class with the application container.

 The `getFacadeRoot()` method of the Facade class calls the `static::resolveFacadeInstance` method of the Facade class passing the method the result of the call to the `static::getFacadeAccessor` method of the facade class.